nanoframework/System.IO.Ports/README.md

 Note that the port name **must** be `COMx` where x is a number.

-The GetPortNames method will gi you a list of available ports:
+The `GetPortNames` method will give you a list of available ports:

 ```csharp
 var ports = SerialPort.GetPortNames();
 ```

-You can as well directly specify the baud rate and other elements in the constructor:
+You can also directly specify the baud rate and other elements in the constructor:

 ```csharp
 var port = new SerialPort("COM2", 115200);
 ```

-Each property can be adjusted, including while the port is open.
+Each property can be adjusted, including when the port is open.
 Be aware that this can generate hazardous behaviors.
-It is always recommended to change the properties once the port is closed.
+It is always recommended to change the properties while the port is closed.

-**Important**: you should setup a timeout for the read and write operations.
-If you have none, while operating a read or a write, you will wait indefinitely to read or write that everything is received or sent.
+**Important**: You should setup a timeout for the read and write operations.
+If you have none, read or a write periods may cause theads to be locked for indefinite periods.

 ```csharp
 port.WriteTimeout = 1000;
 port.ReadTimeout = 1000;
 ```

-Note: some MCU do not support Hankshake or specific bit parity even if you can set them up in the constructor.
+Note: some MCU do not support Handshake or specific bit parity even if you can set them up in the constructor.

 ### Opening and Closing the port

-The port can only be in operation once open and will finish his operations when closed.
-If you dispose the SerialPort, it will close it before.
+The `SerialPort` can only operate once open and will finish the operations when closed.
+When disposed, the `SerialPort` will perform the close operation regardless of any ongoing receive or transmit operations.

 ```csharp
 var port = new SerialPort("COM2");